 Your attorney will also discuss the possibility of entering a treatment program as a part of your defense.
 If completed with success, many of these programs will allow for the charge to be dismissed entirely from your criminal record.

-Since a conviction will have a lasting effect on your future, it is vital to find an attorney that will aggressively fight to keep your record clean.
+Since a conviction will have a lasting effect on your future, it is vital to find an Orange County drug crime attorney that will aggressively fight to keep your record clean.

 The circumstances of your case will be reviewed thoroughly to determine your best defense.
-As criminal defense attorneys, it’s our job to make sure that every possible drug crime defense is evaluated and analyzed.
+As Orange County drug crime attorneys, it’s our job to make sure that every possible drug crime defense is evaluated and analyzed.

 Police officers make mistakes, and some of those mistakes can lead to case dismissals and not guilty verdicts.